tdauth/dmdf/README.md

 ## Advanced Script Library <a name="asl"></a>
 The Advanced Script Library (short ASL) is the core of this modification.
-Its code can be found in the ddirectory `src/ASL`.
+Its code can be found in the directory `src/ASL`.
 It has formerly been a separate repository but is now merged into this repository.

 ### Code Integration <a name="asl_code_integration"></a>
-Use file `src/ASL/Import Asl.j` to import all required scripts.
+Use the file `src/ASL/Import Asl.j` to import all required code from the ASL.
-Usually you have to change the lookup folder entry in the "jasshelper.conf" file of your JassHelper program before.
-The JassHelper has to lookup folder "src" in this directory.
-If configured correctly you're able to write a simple statement like `//! import "Import Asl.j` into your own code or map script.
+This is done automatically when the file `src/Import Dmdf.j` is imported.

 The following list shows you which global constants have to be specified in your custom code that ASL works properly:
 ```